reivax-boucoi/PCB_Christmas_Tree/README.md

 -
 #### Ordering
 Zipped gerbers are available to be directly dropped on manufacturers websites like JLCPCB.
 I used their excellent prototype service
+Final dimensions are 88.7mm*98mm.
+Ordering settings: 2 layers, 1.6mm board thickness, white silkscreen, HASL(with lead) surface finish, 1oz copper weigth, "Specify a location" for Remove Order Number, In the Remarks field: Please note: Some parts use Solder Mask Defined Pads.
+Do not compensate/modify the solder mask for them.
+No edge plating required.
+Center cutout to be routed and discarded.
 ---
 ### Software